roc-lang/roc/examples/jvm-interop/README.md

 platform.roc as the name suggests contains platform logic, (but doesn't really have much here, mostly just) exposes functions to the host - bridge.c\
 bridge.c is the JNI bridge, it's the host that implements the Roc functions (e.g roc_alloc) and the JNI functions that act like the bridge between Roc and Java (bridge as in, doing type conversions between the languages, needed jvm boilerplate, etc).

-For each of our native Roc functions, in the application (impl.roc), we have a corresponding Java_javaSource_Demo_FUNC C function that handles the "behind the scenes", this includes type conversions between the languages, adjustments, transforming roc panics into java exceptions and basically all the glue code necessary.
+For each of our native Roc functions, in the application (impl.roc), we have a corresponding `Java_javaSource_Demo_FUNC` C function that handles the "behind the scenes", this includes type conversions between the languages, transforming roc panics into java exceptions and basically all the glue code necessary.

 Just so you know what to expect, our Roc functions look like this;